awsdocs/amazon-ec2-user-guide/doc_source/terminating-instances.md

 ## Enabling Termination Protection for an Instance<a name="Using_ChangingDisableAPITermination"></a>

 By default, you can terminate your instance using the Amazon EC2 console, command line interface, or API\.
-If you want to prevent your instance from being accidentally terminated using Amazon EC2, you can enable *termination protection* for the instance\.
+To prevent your instance from being accidentally terminated using Amazon EC2, you can enable *termination protection* for the instance\.
 The `DisableApiTermination` attribute controls whether the instance can be terminated using the console, CLI, or API\.
 By default, termination protection is disabled for your instance\.
 You can set the value of this attribute when you launch the instance, while the instance is running, or while the instance is stopped \(for Amazon EBS\-backed instances\)\.

 The `DisableApiTermination` attribute does not prevent you from terminating an instance by initiating shutdown from the instance \(using an operating system command for system shutdown\) when the `InstanceInitiatedShutdownBehavior` attribute is set\.
 For more information, see [Changing the Instance Initiated Shutdown Behavior](#Using_ChangingInstanceInitiatedShutdownBehavior)\.

-**Limits**
+**Limitations**
 You can't enable termination protection for Spot Instances—a Spot Instance is terminated when the Spot price exceeds the amount you're willing to pay for Spot Instances\.
 However, you can prepare your application to handle Spot Instance interruptions\.
 For more information, see [Spot Instance Interruptions](spot-interruptions.md)\.

 The `DisableApiTermination` attribute does not prevent Amazon EC2 Auto Scaling from terminating an instance\.
 For instances in an Auto Scaling group, use the following Amazon EC2 Auto Scaling features instead of Amazon EC2 termination protection: